Shohid24/shohid24/README.md

 # Shohid24

-An open-source website listing the martyrs of the July Student Movement 2024 in Bangladesh.
+[A website](https://shohid24.pages.dev/) listing the martyrs of the July Student Movement 2024 in Bangladesh.

 After the July Student Movement, numerous attempts were made to compile a list of students who were martyred during the protests.
 However, these lists were often closed-source, and the associated websites frequently became inaccessible.

-## About This Repository

 To solve this issue, I created **Shohid24**.
 Built as a static Next.js site, it ensures high availability and minimal chances of downtime.
 In the unlikely event that the website becomes unreachable, this repository will remain accessible.

+**My brothers died in the protest, for me.
+This is the least I could do.**

 ### Key Features

 - **Open Source**: Anyone can contribute to or verify the content of the repository.
-- **Static Site**: Built using Next.js, ensuring minimal downtime and high availability.
+- **Static Site**: Cloudflare pages gives unlimited static bandwidth.
+Therefore, no downtime.
-- **Updatable Data**: Data is gathered from reliable sources, with the option for users to submit information about additional martyrs.
+- **Updatable Data**: Data is updated regularly.
 - **Collaborative**: Contributions from the community help keep the repository current and comprehensive.

 ## Why This Project?